jraby/1brc/README.md

 The following is a summary of a few hacking sessions trying to write a program with decent performance to complete the [1 billion rows challenge](https://github.com/gunnarmorling/1brc).

-The final code can be found in the [fastbrc](./internal/fastbrc/) module.
+The final code can be found in [`main.go`](./main.go) and in the [fastbrc](./internal/fastbrc/) module.
+The program runs in 0.871s on a ryzen 9 7900 (24 threads), while the #1 entry in the leaderboard runs in 0.488s on the same machine.

-To run it:
+To run the code:
-1. generate the measurement file as per https://github.com/gunnarmorling/1brc#running-the-challenge) and store it as `data/1b.txt`
+1. generate the measurement file as per the official [instructions](https://github.com/gunnarmorling/1brc#running-the-challenge) and store it as `data/1b.txt`
 1. run `make run`

 ---